OpenDSA/OpenDSA/RST/en/Glossary.rst

       :term:`vertices <vertex>` such that every vertex in :math:`U` has an :term:`edge` to every other vertex in :math:`U`.
       The size of the clique is the number of vertices in the clique.

+   closed
+      A set is closed over a (binary) operation if, whenever the operation is applied to two members of the set, the result is a member of the set.

    closed-form solution
       An algebraic equation with the same value as a :term:`summation`